CodeQuacker/minecraft/README.md

 # minecraft
-Repository for all things related to playing minecraft, such as ComputerCraft programs, HexCasting spells and similar things
+Repository for all things related to Computer Craft or CC:Tweaked mod for Minecraft, such as ComputerCraft programs, HexCasting spells and similar things